Welcome to the Open City

-Garagem Sul - Architecture Exhibitions
+Garagem Sul - Architecture Center

 Unlike the usual galleries and museums, Garagem Sul is clearly a space dedicated to architectural exhibitions.
 With an area of 2.125m2, it meets ideal expository conditions for the architecture.
 Garagem Sul Educational Service offers a regular schedule of guided tours and workshops designed for children, schools and families.

 Located in the Olive Tree Garden, Fábrica das Artes is a CCB programming area focused on performing arts.
 It is aimed at diverse audiences, but especially the younger ones, schools and families, and professionals who cross the space between Art and Education, and the general public.

 Modern and contemporary art museum that hosts the Berardo Collection in an exhibition area of 9.000 m2.
 The vast array of international works allows us to understand the main artistic movements in the history of art of the last century.
 Alongside the permanent collection, a program of temporary exhibitions on contemporary developments is presented.

 Olive Tree Garden

 South facing, this garden is a privileged space on the Tagus River.
 With access from CCB Palza or India Avenue, this is an ideal place for picnics, under the olive trees or for a light meal on the Este/Oeste restaurant terrace.
 During the summer, it offers diversified programming (music, cinema, etc.) with free admission.